SALT-NLP/Structure-Aware-BART/README.md

 **Note that different versions of rouge or different rouge packages might result in different rouge scores.**
-**For the transformers, we used the version realsed by Oct.
+**For the transformers, we used the version released by Oct.
 7 2020.
 The updated version might also result in different performances.**